jimatas/Developist.Core.Persistence/ReadMe.md

    // other entity sets...
 }

-// And in ConfigureServices in your Startup: services.AddDbContext<MyDbContext>(options => options.UseSqlServer("MyDbConnectionString"));
+// And in the ConfigureServices method of your Startup.cs: services.AddDbContext<MyDbContext>(options => options.UseSqlServer("MyDbConnectionString"));
 ```